 Our Resident Directors and partner university staff will provide you with a list of preferred doctors and hospitals during orientation and you can also call CISI for assistance with medical referrals.
 We provide an extensive health and safety orientation at each site, where you will learn about the health care system and procedures of your host country, along with how to stay healthy while abroad.

 USAC students can contact CISI’s assistance company, AXA, for advice and medical referrals before or during their study abroad experience.

-The USAC insurance policy coverage begins on the group departure date listed on the program calendar and ends approximately two days after the program end date.
+The USAC Insurance policy coverage begins upon departure from the U.S. but not more than two days prior to the program start date.
 The option to purchase travel insurance for additional time is available for students who wish to travel before or after the program dates.
-Please contact email@example.com or call 203-399-5509 for more information.
+Please contact firstname.lastname@example.org or call (203) 399-5509 for more information.

 For many students, arriving in a new country to study abroad is an exciting time full of new people and experiences.
 It can also be quite challenging to adjust to life in a new location where you don’t know anyone or speak the language well.
 While at home, students have friends, family and professional support systems for coping with mental health obstacles.
 These support systems may be more limited while abroad.

 Additionally, mental health conditions that are mild, dormant, or well-controlled in your usual environment may be exacerbated abroad and may require additional planning and attention.
 Here are some tips to help manage your health and well-being: